This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Curiosity as Strategy: Carla Johnson's Keynote at the 2026 LMA Annual Conference

 The LMA Annual Conference kicked off in New Orleans with the keynote "Applied Curiosity: The Hidden Power Behind Breakthrough Ideas" that set the tone for the conference theme of Tradition & Transformation.
-Carla Johnson, Innovation Architect and bestselling author, challenged attendees to embrace curiosity not as a distraction from the work, but as the engine behind it.
+Through a mix of personal storytelling and sharp case studies, Carla Johnson, Innovation Architect and bestselling author, challenged attendees to embrace curiosity by sitting with the problem, going down the rabbit hole, and swapping hats.

 The Problem No One Wants to Name